My lover is mine, and I am his.

 (Song of Solomon 2:16, 6:3, 7:10)

-Relate: For those of you who have been reading The River Walk for a long time now, you know that I don’t normally cheat.
-In fact, I think this is the first time I have ever done so.
+Relate: I am doing something today that I almost never do.
+In fact, I am pretty sure this is the only time I have ever done it.
+You see, every day I read through the One Year Bible’s daily reading and then select a verse from that reading when writing my post.
 Yes, I might pull stories or illustrations from other portions of scripture but I am pretty sure that this is the only time I have ever had the verse or verses to meditate on not come from that day’s reading.
-Today, I am using three verses and the second two technically come from tomorrow.
+Today, I have combined three verses.
+The first is from today’s reading but the other two verses technically come from tomorrow.
 There is a reason for that.

 I am not the biggest fan of love stories.
 Song of Solomon was never my favorite book of the Bible.
 Not even close.
-In fact, if I were to rank the books from favorites to least, SoS would be right there with Leviticus and Numbers competing for those spots in the high sixties.
-(Hosea, Hebrews, and John would round out the top three) When I was in college I learned just enough Hebrew to get myself in trouble.
-In that process I also learned why Puritans and young Hebrew boys were both not allowed to read this book.
-If we were to read it in the original context understanding some of the idioms and metaphors… lets just say this would not get a PG rating.
+In fact, if I were to rank the books from favorites to least, this song would be competing with Numbers and Leviticus for the most challenging books to endure.
+(Hosea, Hebrews, and John would round out my favorite three) Part of me believes the only redeeming factor is that in the Hebrew, Song of Solomon is a wee bit risque.
+When I was in college I learned just enough Hebrew to get myself in trouble.
+In that process, I also learned why Puritans and young Hebrew boys both were not allowed to read this book.
+If we were to read it with a more accurate understanding of some of the idioms and metaphors… let us just say this would not get a PG rating.
 Solomon was channeling his inner DH Lawrence, not his inner Shakespeare.

 React: Where am I on this continuum?
 Am I still like an immature child claiming ownership of God while not offering up an inch of surrender?
-Of course, none of us would state it that way but do my prayers and actions make this statement?
-Am I throwing a spiritual temper tantrum every time God does not come through in the way and timing I have demanded of Him?
-Do I claim ownership of Him while tacitly acknowledging that I also have responsibilities of obedience and surrender as well?
+Of course, none of us would say it that way but is that the statement we are making with our prayers and actions?
+Are we throwing a spiritual temper tantrum every time God does not come through in the way and timing we have demanded of Him?
+Do we claim ownership of Him while tacitly acknowledging that we also have responsibilities of obedience and surrender as well?
 I will occasionally try to live up to His calling on my life but it is still far more important that He lives up to my expectations of Him.
-Is God now running a close first in my life?
-He has taken the top spot in my heart and mind but it is a photo finish.
-I have given Him kingship but I would still like to play the role of grand vizier.
+Is God now running a close first in our lives?
+He has taken the top spot in our heart and mind but it is a photo finish.
+We have given Him kingship but we would still like to play the role of grand vizier.
 Or does He have everything?
-Have I come to a place of complete surrender?
+Have we come to a place of complete surrender?
 I really wish I could say this is true in my life.
-Occasionally, I do see glimpses of what a beautiful life that would be but when I am honest, I must admit that I am not nearly there yet.
+Occasionally, I do see glimpses of what a beautiful life that would be.
+But when I am honest, I must admit that I am not nearly there yet.
 There is still far too much of me that needs to be surrendered to Him in heart and deed, not just with words.
-God, help me to continue moving in that direction.
+God, help us all to continue moving in that direction.

 Help me to come to that place of total surrender.
 Help me to get to that point where I am no longer even part of the equation.
 Help me to be able to say, like the beloved in Song of Solomon, “I am my Yours, and You have complete claim of my life.”